mustang519/STOCK-MARKET-PRICE-TRACK-AND-ALERT-SYSTEM/README.md

   <p align="center">
-    This is a useful stock market tracker system , where you can monitor the stock prices and set up the threshold values for various companies depending on which you can buy or sell stocks. !!!!!
+    This is a useful stock market price tracker system , where you can monitor the stock prices and set up the threshold values of various companies where you want to trade stocks. !!!!!
   </p>
 </p>